 5. ‘Tache Distraction

-In Alabama, USA, it’s illegal to enter church wearing a fake moustache that might cause the congregation to laugh.
-Presumably, that means clown shoes, plastic comedy noses and silly wigs are still allowed.
+In Alabama, USA, it’s illegal to enter a church wearing a fake mustache that might cause the congregation to laugh.
+Presumably, that means clown shoes, plastic comedy noses, and silly wigs are still allowed.

 7. Fishy Business